ranjeetkulkarni/CiboGenie/README.md

 - 🏪 **Nearest Shops Finder**: Allows users to input their location and find the nearest shops that sell the given food item.
 - 🌐 **Multi-Source Data Gathering**: Utilizes data from Wikipedia, Google, and other credible sources to provide well-rounded insights.
 - 🔧 **Customizable**: Designed to adapt to specific food items, ensuring tailored recommendations.
+- 🔄 **RAG Pipeline**: Uses a Retrieval-Augmented Generation (RAG) pipeline for improved and more accurate responses by leveraging external data sources such as Google Search, Wikipedia, and even PDFs to retrieve relevant content and provide detailed insights.

 ---

 ## Technologies Used